 Biosimilar - A prescription drug that is considered to be very similar, but not identical, to the original biological product.
 Biosimilars generally work just as well, and are as safe, as the original biological product; however, biosimilars generally require a new prescription to substitute for the original biological product.
-Interchangeable biosimilars have met additional requirements that allow them to be substituted for the original biological product at the pharmacy without a new prescription, subject to state laws.
+Interchangeable biosimilars have met additional requirements that allow them to be substituted for the original biological product a new prescription, subject to state laws.